adam-bauer-34/adam-bauer-34.github.io/_posts/2023-02-03-fed-comments-climate-risk.md

 tags: [climate-risk, climate-economics, us-policy]
 ---

-Back in February, I spearheaded a set of comments on the Federal Reserve's new "Principles for Climate-Related Financial Risk Mangaement for Large Financial Institutions" (Docket No. OP--1793) along with some close collaborators.
+I spearheaded a set of comments on the Federal Reserve's new "Principles for Climate-Related Financial Risk Mangaement for Large Financial Institutions" (Docket No. OP--1793) along with some close collaborators.
 The upshot: large financial institutions should absolutely take into account climate-related risk, but they should be especially careful (i) to properly downscale climate models, and (ii) to fully integrate over all sources of risk in the climate-economic system.

 Our fully commentary can be found [here](https://www.ambauer.com/files/reports/BLSPW_FedClimateRiskComment.pdf).